IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ###2.
 Create Watson Studio Project

-If you do not already have an IBM Cloud account, [sign up for Bluemix](https://console.bluemix.net/registration) and login to your IBM cloud account.
+If you do not already have an IBM Cloud account, [sign up for IBM Cloud](https://console.bluemix.net/registration) and login to your IBM cloud account.

-First you will need to create `Object Storage` if you don't already have one.
+First you will need to create an `Object Storage` service if you don't already have one.
 From the catalog, search for `object storage`, select `Object Storage` service, choose the `lite` plan and click `create`.

 ![](doc/source/images/object_storage.png)